RoboticsTeam4904/MotionControl/README.md

 Our abstracting of a path can be broken down into three pieces: the path generator, which produces path segments, which contain path points.
 To implement a new type of path, one simply need implement a generator, which has been generalized and simplified to a remarkable level.

-We have already implemented cubic and quintic splines, as well as a further level of generalization for the generation of *n { n ≤ 5 }*th degree splines.
+We have already implemented cubic and quintic splines, as well as a further level of generalization for the generation of *n { n ≤ 5 }th* degree splines.
 Additionally, we've provided a straight-forward arc-based path generator which implements the standard path generator.

 ### Generator